-- (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) Applicant must be in Australia but not in immigration clearance. - (ba) Applicant must be a person who is immigration cleared.

-(bb) Applicant must not be:

-- (i) the holder of a Subclass 785 (Temporary Protection) visa, including a Subclass 785 (Temporary Protection) visa granted before 2 December 2013; or - (ii) a person whose last substantive visa was a Subclass 785 (Temporary Protection) visa, including a Subclass 785 (Temporary Protection) visa granted before 2 December 2013; or - (iii) the holder of a Subclass 790 (Safe Haven Enterprise) visa; or - (iv) a person whose last substantive visa was a Subclass 790 (Safe Haven Enterprise) visa. - (c) Applicant is not in immigration detention or criminal detention. - (d) Application by a person claiming to be a member of the family unit of a person who is an applicant for a Bridging B (Class WB) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses: 020 (Bridging B)
+- (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) Applicant must be in Australia but not in immigration clearance. - (ba) Applicant must be a person who is immigration cleared. - (bb) Applicant must not be: - (i) the holder of a Subclass 785 (Temporary Protection) visa, including a Subclass 785 (Temporary Protection) visa granted before 2 December 2013; or - (ii) a person whose last substantive visa was a Subclass 785 (Temporary Protection) visa, including a Subclass 785 (Temporary Protection) visa granted before 2 December 2013; or - (iii) the holder of a Subclass 790 (Safe Haven Enterprise) visa; or - (iv) a person whose last substantive visa was a Subclass 790 (Safe Haven Enterprise) visa. - (c) Applicant is not in immigration detention or criminal detention. - (ca) Either: - (i) the applicant is not a person in respect of whom a weapons of mass destruction determination has been made; or - (ii) if the applicant is a person in respect of whom a weapons of mass destruction determination has been made-the Foreign Minister, or a person authorised by the Foreign Minister, has subsequently determined that the applicant is no longer a person whose presence in Australia may be directly or indirectly associated with the proliferation of weapons of mass destruction. - (d) Application by a person claiming to be a member of the family unit of a person who is an applicant for a Bridging B (Class WB) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses:

+020 (Bridging B)